 Induction and on-going support by way of the Programme Leader Development Programme, an online forum once a semester, an annual Programme Leader Symposium and offer of a mentorship programme for a year is offered by the University and can be accessed by all Programme Managers/Leaders.
 Places can be booked via contacting Jo Cahill m.j.cahill3@herts.ac.uk.
-A new Programme Leaders page is also currently being created on CANVAS and should be available in year.
+A Programme Leaders Toolkit module is also available and Programme Managers are encouraged to join this module for support and development.